-Streaming services (for films, games or music, like Netflix or Disney+) are becoming increasingly important for consumers, not least because of the COVID 19 pandemic9.
+Multisided streaming platform services (for example for games, music or films, like Disney+ or Sky) are becoming increasingly important for consumers, not least because of the COVID 19 pandemic9.
 This is reflected in the growing number of users, subscriptions and the turnover generated by these platforms. vzbv sees no reason for not explicitly including these platforms in the list of CPS10.
 Even if many streaming services do not pass the thresholds of Art.
 3 (2) yet, this may change soon.
 In addition, streaming services may become increasingly integrated with other services (e.g. with shopping platforms or advertisement services), forming gatekeeper-ecosystems.